rotundasoftware/parcelify/README.md

 --cssBundle, -c   Path of the style bundle.
 If unspecified, no css bundle is output.

---tmplBundle, -t  Parcelify can optionally bundle your client side templates as well.
-Template
+--tmplBundle, -t  Path of the template bundle.
+If unspecified.. you get it.
+Template assets
-                  assets are specified in the exact same way as style assets, just using a template key in package.json instead of a `style` key.
+                  are enumerated in the exact same way as style assets, just using a template key in package.json instead of a `style` key.

 --watch, -w       Watch mode - automatically rebuild bundles as appropriate for changes.